SixSenseMarine/.github/profile/README.md

 /// implement the @ref Device interface
 #include <Device.h>

-/// use the @ref SixSense namespace using namespace SixSense;
+/// All objects must exist in the @ref SixSense namespace, except extension
+/// methods.
+namespace SixSense{

 /// @brief Inherit from Device and implement the pure virtual
 /// methods.